-The Hinrich Foundation is pleased to announce the publication of “China, Trade and Power: Why the West’s Economic Engagement Has Failed” by Stewart Paterson.
-We sponsored this book to promote reasoned and informed debate on the trade relationship between the West and China.
+The Hinrich Foundation supported the publication of “China, Trade and Power: Why the West’s Economic Engagement Has Failed” to promote reasoned and informed debate on the trade relationship between the West and China.

 As the trading nations of the world embark on a change of direction in their policies toward trade, we believe it is of the utmost importance that we understand the true and full extent of how past policies of engagement with China have impacted Western societies.